-Plaintiffs allege that the Director Defendants were aware of certain "red flags" concerning quality control issues at lululemon.
+Plaintiffs allege that defendants were aware of certain "red flags" concerning quality control issues at lululemon.
 Specifically, in November 2007, The New York Times revealed that the Company's "Vitasea" line of seaweed fabric-which lululemon claimed released "marine amino acids, minerals, and vitamins into the skin"-in fact contained no seaweed at all.
 (Id. ¶¶ 7, 90.)
 Lululemon was forced to apologize for and withdraw its prior claims of the line's health benefits and Wilson was forced to concede that in fact no tests had been conducted to confirm the veracity of these claims.
 (Id. ¶¶ 90, 91.)
 In December 2010, it was revealed that the company shipped and distributed reusable shopping bags that had been printed using ink containing high levels of lead.
-(Id. $\P\P$ 8, 94.)
+(Id. ¶¶ 8, 94.)
+In late 2011 and 2012, many customers complained that luon garments "bled" when used during exercise, or when it came into contact with sweat or water.
+(Id. $\P\P$ 9-10, 96, 100.)